StereoKit/StereoKit/docs/Pages/Reference/Model/AddSubset.md

 |Matrix& transform|A transform Matrix representing the              Mesh's location relative to the origin of the Model.|
 |RETURNS: int|The index of the subset that was just added.|

-Adds a new subset to the Model, and recalculates the bounds.